IOC suspends Belarus president Lukashenko from Olympic Games

 The IIHF has also “initiated a procedure” against the Belarus official who sits on its ruling committee, Bach said.

-Viktor Lukashenko, the president’s son and first vice president of the Belarus Olympic committee, is also provisionally suspended, Bach said.
+Viktor Lukashenko, the president’s son and first vice president of the Belarus Olympic committee, and who runs its daily operations, is also provisionally suspended, the IOC said.

 The IOC will continue to help fund Belarus athletes preparing for upcoming Olympic Games by paying scholarship money directly to them.
+Payments to the Belarus OIympic Committee are stopped.

+Athletes helped alert the IOC to alleged abuses, and the Belarus Sport Solidarity Foundation led a march in October in Lausanne, Switzerland, to the Olympic offices.

 Alexander Lukashenko was previously unable to attend the 2012 Olympics in London because of a European Union visa ban after a previous crackdown that followed a disputed election.